 In various studies (and anecdotal accounts), the number of T-Lymphocytes has been shown to dramatically increase when a patient starts on LDN.
 This may account for some of the benefits patients feel when they are being treated for an autoimmune disease or cancer.
 This has not been directly evidenced in multiple sclerosis.

 Clinical experience shows that in less than ten percent of cases treated, increased introductory symptoms may be more severe or more prolonged than usual, lasting sometimes for several weeks.
 Rarely, symptoms may persist for two or three months before the appropriate beneficial response is achieved.

-If side effects are troublesome, then reducing your dose by 50% for 7 days, before increasing it again, is a good idea.
+If side effects are troublesome, try reducing your dose by 50% for 7 days, before increasing it again.

 Patients experiencing this side effect can request LDN Sublingual Drops, which transfer the LDN directly into the bloodstream – avoiding the GI tract.

-Patients who do have these side effects should increase their dose by no more than 0.5mg per week, and should consult with their GP or pharmacist for appropriate treatment for the stomach upset, if necessary.
-(Omeprazole, Ranitidine, Gaviscon, Fybogel, Mucogel and Pepto Bismol are ok – but not Kaolin & Morphine or Loperamide/Imodium.)
+Patients who do have these side effects should increase their dose by no more than 0.5mg per week and should consult with their GP or pharmacist for appropriate treatment for the stomach upset, if necessary. (eg Omeprazole, Ranitidine, Gaviscon, Fybogel, Mucogel and Pepto Bismol are ok – but not Kaolin & Morphine or Loperamide/Imodium.)